Halo 3: Sales

 First-day sales of Halo 3 reached $170 million in the U.S., setting a record for highest gross of a video game within 24 hours of its release.
 The performance beat the previous record setter—Halo 2—which earned $125 million within 24 hours of its launch.
 The game was preordered by more than one million people in North America.
 Worldwide more than US$300 million worth were sold in the first week, helping to more than double the sales of the Xbox 360 when compared with the weekly average before the Halo 3 launch.
 By 2010, Microsoft reported total grosses at $600 million.

 In the U.S., Halo 3 sold 3.3 million copies in its first 12 days on sale, increasing to 3.7 million copies by November 15, 2007.
 Reuters UK estimated that Halo 3 may have sold up to 5.2 million copies worldwide in the first two weeks after launch.
-By November 30, 2007, Halo 3 had sold 5 million copies worldwide, and as of that point, was the best-selling video game of 2007 in the U.S., even though the game is only available on one console.
-On January 3, 2008, Microsoft announced that Halo 3 had sold 8.1 million copies.
+Halo 3 was the best-selling video game of 2007 in the U.S.., and the 14th-best-selling game of the 2000s.
 The game drew over a million Xbox Live members to play online in the first 20 hours, making it the biggest day for Xbox Live gaming in history.
 The game returned to the top 20 sales charts more than a year after its release in February 2009; Gamasutra reported that the boost might have been due to the release of Halo Wars.
-According to Microsoft, Halo 3 had sold 14.5 million copies as of 2012.
-In the U.S., the game was the best-selling video game of 2007 and the fourteenth best-selling game of the 2000s decade.
+Microsoft announced that Halo 3 had sold 8.1 million copies by January 2008, and 14.5 million copies by 2012.

 Advertising Age reported that movie studio executives were convinced the release of Halo 3 harmed box office receipts; the week's take was 27% less than the previous year's yield.
 While some executives decided the disparity in estimated and actual gross for films like The Heartbreak Kid was due more to the film's poor reception, other analysts believed that "the audience on [Halo 3] is the 18-to-34 demographic, similar to what you'd see in cinemas" and that this led to a decrease in receipts.
 Later research suggested that the Halo 3 players still watched the same amount of television and movies, regardless of the time they spent playing the game.